liitfr/shiftstats/README.md

 - City
 - Period: All day, Morning, Midday, Afternoon, Evening, Night
-- Historical level: for the moment, the only level of available history is "Rolling Month", that is, from D-31 to D-1.
+- Historical level: for the moment, the only levels of available history are "Rolling Month", that is, from D-31 to D-1; and "Last week"

+The load simulator allows you to choose whether the displayed amounts are gross or net of charges.
+You can adjust the value as a percentage of these loads by using the cursor.

 In a future version of the application, the notion of "data quality" will be put in place and will enable you to know if enough couriers have participated to guarantee figures representing the reality of the terrain and the variety of situations (sample representative).